What we’re looking for at Coastside Poetry

 What we’re not looking for

--Porn and/or gratuitous violence (yes, we’ve gotten both a few times)
+Porn or gratuitous violence (yes, we’ve gotten both a few times)

--Music.
+Music.
 We’d love to hear you speak your lyrics, but please don’t plan to come and sing them and/or accompany yourself on the guitar.
 Or play the piano.
 Why?
 Because music tends to overshadow words, and Coastside Poetry is about words.
-Once music is allowed, more musicians take part, the audience changes and starts coming specially for the music and soon poetry is relegated to second place.
+Once music is allowed, more musicians take part, the audience changes and starts coming especially for the music and soon poetry is relegated to second place.

 So, dear reader, if you want the same things we do, please come visit us on the second Tuesday of every month!